 But replacing chips or chocolate with those nutrient-packed-but-miracle-lacking foods will definitely reduce calorie intake.

-Myth: Frozen or canned fruits and veggies aren't as healthy.
+Myth: Frozen or canned fruits and veggies aren't as healthy as fresh produce.
 Neither is iceberg lettuce.

 Reality check: Au contraire.
 ADA-backed research shows that frozen and canned Vs can pack as much nutrition as fresh produce.
 Canned tomatoes "are sometimes better nutrition choices" because the body absorbs lycopene more easily after the plump red fruit has been processed, White says.